top of page

 It had been manufactured out of extremely thin plywood which had been jig-sawed into flat intricate shapes.
 To construct the model, all one had to do was to slide these shapes one into the other according to the numbers printed on the pieces.
 When all the sliding was done, a three-dimensional model was formed.
 Ardeshir turned the tank from one side to the other.
 Unpainted, the pieces also had not been manufactured very well, the parts fitted badly and many were loose and falling out if not handled delicately.

 “It is very well done, Kaveh.”
 Ardeshir smiled, “ I have never seen anything like it.
 You are very talented.”
-Kaveh’s face glowed as if Ardeshir had meant it.
+Kaveh’s face glowed.

 Ardeshir placed the model on the table in front of them and began to refer to it in the lesson.
 Did it make a difference in the teaching?
 He had no time to form a conclusion.
 The mother entered with more tea.
 “So Kaveh, you have brought out your model to show.
 But you know what your father says.” and she took the tank away with her.